tylertian123/ryver-latexbot/README.md

 # LaTeX Bot

-LaTeX Bot is a chat bot for [Ryver](https://ryver.com/), built for [Team Arctos 6135](https://www.arctos6135.com/)'s organization.
+LaTeX Bot is a bot for [Ryver](https://ryver.com/), built for [Team Arctos 6135](https://www.arctos6135.com/)'s organization.

-LaTeX Bot introduces many useful features for your organization that Ryver by itself lacks, such as a Roles system and Discord-style Role mentions, Keyword Watches (like Slack's keyword notifications, but more customizable), mass-deleting and moving messages across forums and teams, and of course, rendering LaTeX (and chemical equations with `mhchem`).
+LaTeX Bot introduces many useful features for your organization that Ryver by itself lacks, such as a Roles system with mentions, Keyword Watches (like Slack's keyword notifications, but more customizable), mass-deleting and moving messages across forums and teams, and of course, rendering LaTeX (and chemical equations with `mhchem`).

 There are a lot of other neat features:

 - Google Calendar events integration
 - GitHub integration (updates and creating Ryver tasks for Issues and Pull Requests!)
 - The Blue Alliance integration (get FRC team/district/event info)